 However, the dynamic shifts in the first of several plot reversals, and the kid’s innocent crush is revealed to be something much more sinister.
 The filmmakers make familiar, feel-good holiday comedy elements quite grotesque.

-You can stream Better Watch Out on Peacock (free), Shudder ($4.75 a month after a 7-day trial), Crackle (free with ads), Pluto TV (free with ads), Tubi (free with ads), and via many libraries on Hoopla.
-It’s also available for purchase ($4.99+) and rental ($1.99+) from Amazon Prime, Vudu, YouTube, Google Play, and Apple TV/iTunes.
+You can stream Better Watch Out on Shudder ($5.99 per month after a seven-day free trial), for free with ads on Crackle, Dark Matter TV, Freevee, Peacock, Pluto TV, The Roku Channel, Tubi, and Vudu, and for free via many libraries on Hoopla.
+It’s also available for purchase ($5.99+) and rental ($1.99+) from Amazon, Vudu, YouTube, Google Play, Apple TV/iTunes, and other outlets.

 Bob Clark’s 1974 horror movie about a killer stalking the residents of a sorority house over Christmas break is one of the earliest slasher movies.
 It’s also one of the first to be set during Christmas, making it a genre trailblazer twice over.